About Johnny Nguyen

 Since La Habra, I’ve trained at a handful of other gyms to learn new techniques and volunteering for sparring sessions if everyone seemed friendly enough.
 I spent a few weeks at a gym in Canada where I saw some international-level amateurs.
 And then there was also the time I spent at Wildcard Boxing Gym where I saw Manny Pacquiao and dozens of other pro-boxers working out.

-one of boxing’s greatest trainers – Freddie Roach
+One of boxing’s greatest trainers – Freddie Roach

-after training with Mr. “Cool” Vince Phillips – former 140lb champ!
+After training with Mr. “Cool” Vince Phillips – former 140lb champ!

 My Fighting Record (or lack thereof) is 0-1